* Original Mac icon designer says Samsung phones confused her

-SAN FRANCISCO, Aug 7 (Reuters) - The focus of the courtoom battle between Apple Inc and Samsung Electronics shifted to the iPhone’s iconic display on Tuesday, as the U.S. company called a former employee and award-winning graphic designer to back up claims that Samsung gadgets look “confusingly similar.”
+SAN JOSE, Calif., Aug 7 (Reuters) - The focus of Apple Inc and Samsung Electronics courtroom battle shifted to the iPhone’s iconic display on Tuesday, as the U.S. company called on a former employee and award-winning graphic designer to back up claims that Samsung gadgets look “confusingly similar.”

-Susan Kare, who from 1982 to 1986 had a hand in designing icons for the original Macintosh computers, scrutinized the home screens of 11 of the Korean firm’s phones -- including the Galaxy S and Epic 4G -- and found the icons and layout to be very similar.
+Susan Kare, who from 1982 to 1986 had a hand in designing icons for the original Macintosh computers, scrutinized 11 of the Korean firm’s phones - including the Galaxy S and Epic 4G - and found icons and layouts on screens to be very similar.

 “I think of myself as someone who’s pretty granular about looking at graphics, and I mistook one for the other.”

-When it came Samsung’s turn to cross-examine Kare, lead attorney Charles Verhoeven -- displaying a flash of theatrics -- switched on a Samsung phone and asked Kare to tell the jury what she saw: a bright white Samsung logo.
+When it was Samsung’s turn to cross-examine Kare, lead attorney Charles Verhoeven switched on a Samsung phone and asked Kare to tell the jury what she saw: a bright white Samsung logo.

 Apple and Samsung are going toe-to-toe in a high-wattage patent dispute, mirroring a fierce battle for industry supremacy between two rivals that control more than half of worldwide smartphone sales.

-The trial playing out in downtown San Jose over the summer is one of many disputes between the two around the world that analysts see as partly aimed at retarding the spread of Google Inc’s Android, the world’s most used mobile software.
+The trial playing out in downtown San Jose is one of many disputes between the two around the world that analysts see as partly aimed at curbing the spread of Google Inc’s Android, the world’s most used mobile software.

 “It is my opinion that the overall collection of graphic features that makes the overall visual impression could be confusing to a consumer,” Kare told the packed courtroom.